 This area of research examines how scientific fields form and develop and the politics of knowledge production.

 Experience of Illness & Sociology of Diagnosis

 This area of research explores how people live with illness, including how they navigate complex healthcare systems and their own pursuit of lay and biomedical knowledge.

-I am interested in the ways that developments in science, medicine, and technology shape how we come to know and understand our bodies, identities, and difference.
+I am interested in the ways that developments in science, medicine, and technology shape how we come to know and understand our bodies, social identities, and human difference.
 My research is situated at the intersection of medical sociology and science and technology studies (STS).
-It uses qualitative, ethnographic methods to investigate (1) how we develop models to produce knowledge about the body, health, and illness; and (2) how people sometimes accept and other times reject expert biomedical knowledge, and how interactions with scientific and medical structures and experts impact experiences of illness.
+It uses qualitative, ethnographic methods to investigate (1) how models are developed to produce knowledge about the body, health, and illness; and (2) how people sometimes accept and other times reject expert biomedical knowledge, and the ways in which interactions with scientific and medical structures and experts impact experiences of illness.

 Organs on Chips: Modeling the Body in the Translational Era

 In the wake of concerns about the translation from bench research to bedside therapies, new technologies, actors, and fields have come to the fore, offering new tools that illuminate the biotechnological imaginary that marks 21st century science.
 Organ chips, a group of these new tools, are microfluidic devices made to model human organs.
 The hype surrounding these technologies paints a desirable future: one in which non-human animals are no longer the requisite tools of biomedical research, pharmaceuticals are developed faster and at a lower cost, and people have access to therapeutics that are tailored to their personalized health needs.
 In a time when many aspects of biomedicine are being transformed, biotechnological advances are not only changing health care practices, they are also remaking biomedical research.
 This dissertation investigates our current moment in biomedicine in which the utility, value, and constitution of models long-used in biomedical research are being renegotiated.